Top

 • General 3

-All of our new intake will be invited to Marling School on Monday 3rd July 2023, 9.30am to 3pm.
-We look forward to meeting you and introducing you to Marling School.
-Further details have been emailed and posted to your home address.
+All of our 2024/25 intake will be invited to Marling School in early July 2024, 9.30am to 3pm.
+We always look forward to meeting our new intake and introducing them to Marling School.
+Further details are emailed to parents and carers prior to the Induction Day.

-Marling School have a New Parent Evening on Monday 10th July at 6pm where you will meet your son's Tutor.
-The PSA will have their nearly new uniform available for any purchases (cash or cheque only) and Batemans will be in attendance with new uniform.
+Marling School have a New Parent Evening on the weeek following the student Induction Day at 6pm where new parents will meet their son's Tutor.
+The Parent Staff Association (PSA) have their nearly new uniform available for any purchases and our branded uniform supplier, Bateman's, always attend for parents to book a fitting or order new uniform.

 In-year Applications